 In this storybook, we meet Brother Bear and Sister Bear, who are having trouble understanding money (and even more difficulty saving it).

 This classic story teaches children how to recognize different denominations of US currency so they’ll never be confused when dealing with cash again.

 “The Best Way to Save Money.”

-In The Best Way to Save Money, kids will learn how to save money in a fun and interactively.
-Featuring colorful illustrations, various activities, and games, this book teaches children the importance of saving money and how to do it.
+In The Best Way to Save Money, kids will learn how to save money in a fun and interactive way.
+This book features colorful illustrations and various activities and teaches children the importance of saving money and how to do it.

-Kids essential understand that not everything they want can be bought with cash.
-If you don’t have the money right now, you might need to wait until later or do without.
+Kids essentially understand that not everything they want can be bought with cash.
+So if you don’t have the money right now, you might need to wait until later or do without.

-Kids will also learn how important patience is when saving money—you can’t just spend every penny you get immediately.
+Kids will also learn patience’s importance when saving money—you can’t just spend every penny you get immediately.

 The best way to teach kids about money is to let them experience it.

 Here are eight of the best books that illustrate the ups and downs of personal finance, so you can read with your child and talk about what they’re reading.